Financial Due Diligence Services

 Schedule a call to discuss your due diligence needs and potential next steps.
 Most calls are led by our principal consultant, Allen Frantsen, a licensed Michigan CPA and software developer with experience in financial modeling, analytics, reporting systems, and operational process improvement.
 You’ll speak directly with an experienced consultant to review the engagement and determine the appropriate scope of work.

-Financial due diligence engagements are typically $15,000 for small- to mid-sized businesses with simpler requirements, generally covering companies with revenue up to approximately $50 million.
+Financial due diligence engagements are typically $25,000 for businesses with straightforward requirements and less complex systems, generally companies with revenue up to approximately $50 million.
 This fee includes travel expenses for on-site work.
 Most projects are completed over a 2–3 week period.

 More complex engagements involving larger organizations, multiple entities, fragmented reporting environments, operational concerns, or expanded systems and risk analysis may require additional scope and fees depending on the size and complexity of the engagement.

-Common locations we serve for financial due diligence services near our Ann Arbor, Michigan office include:
+Excel Complete provides financial due diligence services for clients near our Ann Arbor, Michigan office, including:

 We evaluate whether reported earnings are accurate, normalized, and reflective of the business's ongoing performance.
 This includes reviewing unusual transactions, inconsistent reporting periods, and entries that may distort profitability or overstate ongoing earnings.